Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 3. **Community Collaboration for Feedback**

 ## Overview
-This document outlines a structured framework for emotional representation in AI-generated music, focusing on:
+This document provides a comprehensive framework for emotional representation in AI-generated music.
+It includes:
 1. **Identification of Emotional Goals**
 2. **Evaluation of AI Limitations**
 3. **Community Collaboration for Feedback**
+4. **Implementation Plan**

 ## Objective
 Create a structured framework encompassing these elements to create impactful music using AI.